 Crocs are supplied for walking around in (sanitised for each new guest) and a backpack of kit is handed to you on arrival, which comes thoughtfully stuffed with a map, a pair of binoculars and a head torch (crucial for walking around outside in the dark).
 The pods also have walkie-talkies for contacting reception - no in-room landlines or wall-mounted TVs here.

-Whitepod has a superb restaurant on top of the reception area, 15 minutes down the hill from the camp.
-It is called Restaurant Les Cerniers, after the immediate area surrounding Whitepod, and it serves utterly delicious traditional lunch and dinner options such as cheese fondue and Valais cold cuts, as well as an excellent à la carte menu.
+Whitepod has a choice of two superb restaurants.
+Opposite the reception, 15 minutes down the hill from the camp, is Restaurant Les Cerniers, named after the immediate area surrounding Whitepod; it serves utterly delicious traditional lunch and dinner options such as cheese fondue and Valais cold cuts, as well as an excellent à la carte menu.
 During our stay we dined on a wonderfully cheesy endive tarte tatin with Roquefort, followed by possibly the best slow-cooked belly pork we’ve ever sampled, then coffee with a cute selection of mini desserts including pistachio mousse and truffles.
 Quite delicious.
 Not surprisingly, it is run commercially so non-Whitepod locals can book a table, too.

 The restaurant policy is true to the Whitepod philosophy.
 It uses local wine and seasonal produce; local suppliers are used first and other European suppliers only if necessary.
 The restaurant is open daily in July and August, and Sunday to Thursday for the rest of the year; there are more eateries within a 10-minute drive.

 The restaurant can also do vegetarian options and even offers ‘pod service’ (their version of room service), delivering salads and cold cuts via snowmobile.